corbanmailloux/corb.co/content/posts/outlet-power-sensor/index.md

 ## The Problem

-I don't (currently) own a house, but I love home automation projects.
-Because I live in an apartment, I can't easily make modifications to the building wiring or install certain projects that require mounting or power.
-While this does limit some automation ideas, I've found creative solutions to most of the problems.

-A good example is smart switches.
-If I want to use the existing wall switches as inputs into my home automation system, the standard answer is to just replace the switch with a smart switch.
-My building manager would not like that.

----

 I've lived in several apartments where the wall switch controls a single socket of one outlet.
 The expectation is that you would plug a floor lamp into that outlet and use the wall switch to control it, but I like to have all of my lighting integrated into my home automation system.
 That leaves a couple options:

 - Replace the switch with a smart switch.
 This is the best answer and the one I would do, but I can't modify the wiring in an apartment so that's a non-starter.